Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 Tuscany is one of the largest provinces in Italy, with many worthwhile hill towns to visit, including Montalcino, Montepulciano, Monteriggioni, Cortono, and Pienza.

+All these small towns in Tuscany are best visited by car.
 Driving in Tuscany is relatively easy but not speedy.
 The roads are narrow and twisting.
 Slow down, relax, and enjoy the journey.
-Oh – and make way for locals who don’t ‘do’ slow.

 TIP: Never (and I mean never!) attempt to drive into a Tuscan hill town.
 First, you risk getting a stiff fine (being a tourist is no excuse), second, you risk ripping one or both of your side mirrors off your rental car, and third, you risk never again speaking to your partner.

 Find the parking lot outside the city walls and walk into the town.
-Yes, you’ll likely be walking uphill (that’s why they are called hill towns), but some towns such as San Gimignano thoughtfully provide an elevator to take you from the car park to the town.
-Others don’t, but if you’re going to travel in Tuscany, you need to be up for some good, stiff walking.
+Yes, you’ll likely be walking uphill (that’s why they are called hill towns), but some towns, such as San Gimignano, thoughtfully provide an elevator to take you from the car park to the town.

 Umbria

 Umbria (#7) has much to offer the artsy traveler.
-The landscape is just as stunning as the landscape in Tuscany, with even more rugged mountains, and hill towns as interesting and historic.
-Highlights include Perugia, Assisi, Gubbio, and Orvieto.
+The landscape is just as stunning as the landscape in Tuscany, with even more rugged mountains, and the hill towns are just as interesting and historic.

 Perugia